Is reverse dieting your secret method to be able to recover from dieting and disordered eating… while minimizing weight gain?

 Once you determine your “starting point” it’s time to decide on how many calories to add at a time.
 Some people will increase faster than others.
 Many people add 50-150 calories per week to their typical baseline intake.
-This could be as simple as a little more food at each meal, or an extra small snack throughout the day.
+This could be as simple as a little more food at each meal, or an extra small snack each day.

 5. Monitor Progress and Adjust as Needed

-This is where the tracking comes in.
 With the information gathered about your intake as you learn about your body and its metabolism, you can work to monitor your progress in your workouts and energy throughout the day.
 The goal is to hit a “sweet spot” where you’re energized and can fuel your workouts.

 Does Reverse Dieting Really Work?

-Reverse dieting does “work” in terms of increasing metabolic rate and repairing metabolic functionings.
-Though it is not a magical cure all and nor is it the only way (we’ll get to the other options in a second) And?
-It’s a VERY slow process.
+Reverse dieting does “work” in terms of increasing metabolic rate and repairing metabolic functioning.
+However, it is not a magical cure-all nor is it the only way (we’ll get to the other options in a second).

 There is currently not much research done on reverse dieting at this time (let alone for use in a general population) but it is an application of what we do know about human physiology and biology: our metabolism acclimates to what we give it.